-The Scottish Household Survey is a continuous survey based on a sample of the general population in private residences in Scotland and is run through a consortium led by Ipsos MORI.
-The survey questionnaire collects data on the use and views of different transport modes through a travel diary as well as information on characteristic of households members including age, ethnic groups, religion, income, and disability and health.
+The Scottish Household Survey is a continuous survey based on a sample of the general population in private residences in Scotland and is managed through a consortium led by Ipsos MORI.
+The survey questionnaire collects data on the use and views of different transport modes through a travel diary as well as information on characteristics of household members including age, ethnic groups, religion, income, and disability and health.
 The information is used to feed into the annual report on Transport and Travel in Scotland including differences in transport use across different social groups.

-Sustran's Hands Up Scotland Survey collects data on how children across Scotland travel to school and nursery.
+Sustrans' Hands Up Scotland Survey collects data on how children across Scotland travel to school and nursery.
 Established in 2008, the survey has provided an insight into journeys to school for more than a decade and is the largest national dataset on school travel.

-The above surveys can be used to monitor impacts and views on the groups covered by the CRWIA in relation to the STPR2 delivery plan.
+The above surveys can be used to monitor impacts and views on the groups covered by the CRWIA in relation to STPR2.